DevExpress/devextreme-demos/JSDemos/Demos/TextBox/Overview/description.md

 Prevents users from changing the editor's value.

 - [hoverStateEnabled](/Documentation/ApiReference/UI_Widgets/dxTextBox/Configuration/#hoverStateEnabled)
-Specifies whether the **TextBox** responses when users long press or hover the mouse pointer over it.
+Specifies whether the **TextBox** responds when users long press or hover the mouse pointer over it.